MonCore/moncore/docs/public/01-platform-overview.md

 Provider integrations remain replaceable components.
 The ledger, compliance, reconciliation, and audit kernel remains invariant.

+### 2.9 Turnkey Plug-and-Play Execution Model

+MonCore is delivered as a turnkey financial operating system with pre-integrated execution, compliance, and control layers.

+Partners and tenants building products on top of MonCore do not need to independently integrate Tier-1 providers for:

+- Open-banking payments and account funding
+- Card top-ups and funding processors
+- KYC / KYB / UBO onboarding and AML screening

+All execution services are already integrated into the MonCore kernel and exposed through governed platform APIs.

+Every financial flow executed through MonCore automatically inherits:

+- Embedded AML evaluation and velocity enforcement
+- Tier limits and regulatory exposure counters
+- Idempotent execution and replay protection
+- Ledger posting and balance integrity
+- Reconciliation readiness and settlement lineage
+- Immutable audit and evidence logging

+This allows partners to:

+- Launch regulated products without building execution or compliance stacks
+- Operate immediately in sandbox using production-equivalent controls
+- Transition seamlessly to issuer-backed production without reintegration

+Execution providers remain abstracted and replaceable.
+The kernel, compliance, reconciliation, and audit layers remain invariant.

 ---

 ## 3. Core Platform Capabilities